 The number of newly diagnosed hepatitis C cases reported from countries across Europe remains at a high level, with considerable variation between country-specific rates.
-According to a recent systematic review, an estimated 3.9 million individuals are chronically infected with HCV in EU/EEA countries, with national estimates of anti-HCV prevalence in the general population ranging from 0.1%-5.9% [6].
+An estimated 3.9 million individuals are chronically infected with HCV in EU/EEA countries, with national estimates of anti-HCV prevalence in the general population ranging from 0.1%-5.9% [6].
 The burden of disease presents a serious public health challenge for national health systems.
 While the incidence of new infections has declined in many European countries due to implementation of prevention strategies targeting transmission through injecting drug use and healthcare, and possibly also the impact of rolling out treatment programmes to cure the infection, modelling suggests that morbidity and mortality will continue to increase [7,9].

 The number of countries reporting hepatitis C surveillance data has increased in recent years, but data analysis and interpretation remain challenging on account of the incompleteness of data and heterogeneity in national surveillance systems and practices.
 While the number of countries using the 2012 or 2018 EU case definitions has increased, eight countries still do not use these updated definitions, which hampers the ability to compare data across countries.
 Data completeness for several variables remains low.
 Countries have difficulties defining cases as acute or chronic and the majority of cases reported are classified 'unknown'.
 It is likely that most 'unknown' cases are chronic infections as acute hepatitis C is difficult to diagnose and most cases are identified through screening.
-The variation in notification rates between countries is likely related to differences in local testing practices as
+The variation in notification rates between countries is likely related to differences in local testing practices as hepatitis C is mostly asymptomatic.
+Indeed, many northern and western European countries, such as the